top of page

 Step 4.
 Vision Therapy Parent Consultation

-• This is an opportunity to gather the patient’s support team to ask the doctor any questions they may have regarding vision therapy.
+• This is an opportunity to gather the patient’s support team to ask any questions they may have regarding vision therapy.
 If any allied health professionals such as PT, OT, teachers, or tutors want to collaborate, they are also welcome to join for this consultation.

 • 30 minutes

 Step 5.
-Start Vision Therapy
+Vision Therapy Enrollment

 • After the parent consultation, now it is time to get scheduled for your vision therapy sessions.